ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week1.md

 The [second part of the Computing Tools material](https://tkt-lapio.github.io/git-en/) can be of use here as well.

-Create an ssh connection to `melkki.cs.helsinki.fi`, `melkinpaasi.cs.helsinki.fi`, or `melkinkari.cs.helsinki.fi`.
+Open an ssh connection to `melkki.cs.helsinki.fi`, `melkinpaasi.cs.helsinki.fi`, or `melkinkari.cs.helsinki.fi`.
 On Linux, Mac, and Windows 10 this is achieved by opening the command line and running `ssh username@address`.
 On older Windows versions you will need to install [putty](http://www.putty.org).

 After you have connected, do the following: